thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

 `mType='Global'` indicates that the recommendation sent is a global recommendation.

-Note that in your tests, your app will not send more than limit you set in Navigator.json file.
+Note that in your tests, your app will not send more than the limit you set in Navigator.json file.
 For example, suppose you have the following in Navigator.json:

 ```
 "numberOfGlobalRecommendations": 3
 ```

-But your list of `globalRecommendations` contains 5 video IDs.
+But your list of `globalRecommendations` contains 5 content IDs.
 In this case, only 3 recommendations will be sent.

 ## Removing Stale Recommendations